raghudotcc/simply-jekyll/README.md

     <meta content="{{ site.url }}/about/" property="article:author">
 ````

-- The favicon, profile and the bottom picture are here:
+- The favicon and profile are here:
 `assets/img/`

 - The main stuff is in ``\_config.yml`` :